Omegaconstant/u-net_for_image-segmentation/README.md

-# u-net_for_image-segmentation
+# U-Net for image segmentation

 This repository contains an implementation of the U-Net architecture for image segmentation from scratch using PyTorch.
 U-Net is a convolutional neural network architecture for fast and precise segmentation of images, especially in the field of biomedical image analysis.
-It was proposed by Olaf Ronneberger, Philipp Fischer, and Thomas Brox in 2015.

-The implementation is based on the original U-Net paper, "U-Net: Convolutional Networks for Biomedical Image Segmentation" by Olaf Ronneberger, Philipp Fischer, and Thomas Brox, and the dataset used for training and testing is the Fetal Head [UltraSound Dataset For Image Segment](https://www.kaggle.com/datasets/ankit8467/fetal-head-ultrasound-dataset-for-image-segment) from Kaggle.
+The implementation is based on the original U-Net paper [1] with the dataset used for training and testing from Kaggle [2].

 ![image](https://user-images.githubusercontent.com/78913240/231573416-5d0007e0-6edf-4d39-8d75-39bd9366e9d1.png)
 ![image](https://user-images.githubusercontent.com/78913240/231573472-242d2465-cf72-4dbc-9a72-00d2b1d7c650.png)